dinde451/jarr.d1/Jarulfs_Guide.md

 Each time you kill a monster you have a chance of receiving experience points.
-You receive experience for killing a monster as long as your own level is below the mlvl+10 (see chapter 5.2 and 5.6.3 for more information about mlvl and experience points).
+You receive experience for killing a monster as long as your own level is below the mlvl+10 (see CHAPTER_LINK_monster-data and CHAPTER_LINK_experience-points-from-monsters for more information about mlvl and experience points).
 In multi player, each person that fulfills one of following requirements is entitled to receive experience points when a monster is killed.